 Compassionate curiosity allows you to make space for self-reflection and personal understanding.
 As mentioned above, your feelings of guilt and shame are rooted in social stigmas and societal standards about what a “healthy” diet “should” look like.
 Unlearning these messages takes time.
 There may be instances when you feel you did overdo it.
 Instead of saying, “I’m so bad!
 I ate way too much dessert… I should throw away the rest!”
 Try “I overdid it on dessert today… I’m not feeling too great physically from it.
 It’s okay, this is not my fault.
 I’m learning how to honor my needs mindfully and that takes time.”

 Experiencing guilt, shame, and dismay after eating limits the mental and emotional space available for one’s artistry and dancing ability.
 Of the dancers I polled on Instagram, about 70% of those reporting disordered eating also report feeling limited in their dancing ability.
 Perhaps we can (informally) assume that disordered eating negatively impacts dancing ability.
-If you’re looking for more help, grab this free guide to begin the journey towards food freedom and intuitive eating.
+If you’re looking for more help, grab this free guide to begin the journey toward food freedom and intuitive eating.